 Does flea and tick prevention kill existing fleas and ticks?

 Most flea and tick prevention does kill existing fleas and ticks, but some products take time to show progress and break the persistent re-infestation cycle.
 For heavy infestations, multiple methods may work best initially to get the situation under control.
 Washing pet bedding, vacuuming, treating the home and yard and flea shampooing your pet may be recommended before beginning a topical, collar or oral flea prevention regimen.
 Your vet can give you guidance and recommend the best flea and tick treatment and prevention products for your situation.

 What is the fastest way to get rid of fleas on a dog?

 The fastest way to get rid of fleas on a dog is with a flea shampoo or fast-acting pill treatment that kills fleas within hours.
 Careful flea combing can also rid your dog of existing fleas.
 These methods will get rid of any fleas that are currently on your dog, but you will need to apply a long-acting preventative to truly get rid of fleas by preventing re-infestation.
 A combination of approaches works best for both short and long-term flea control.

-Dog flea treatment works in different ways, and the method of action depends on which product you use.
-Flea shampoos and fast-acting chemical treatments kill fleas on contact but won’t prevent re-infestation.
-Topical and oral flea treatments work by spreading over your pet’s skin and killing fleas on contact for up to a month.
+Dog flea and tick treatment works in different ways, and the method of action depends on which product you use.
+Flea shampoos and fast-acting chemical treatments kill fleas and ticks on contact but won’t prevent re-infestation.
+Topical and oral flea and tick treatments work by spreading over your pet’s skin and killing fleas and ticks on contact for up to a month.
 Many also include hormone growth regulators that prevent flea eggs and larvae from hatching and developing.
-These tend to be more effective long-term because they break the flea lifecycle and prevent re-infestation.
+These tend to be more effective long-term because they break the flea lifecycle and prevent parasite re-infestation.